I am thinking of buying trees. What questions will I need to provide answers for?

 - Honeylocusts – A strong, fast growing stately and distinctly symmetrical tree with small leaves that don’t cast heavy shade (zone 4).
 The dark green leaves hold till late fall when leaves turn yellow.
 The foliage keeps its beautiful appearance all summer.
 Virtually unknown 30 years ago, honeylocusts have become the new darling of the nursery trade.
 They can grow up to two feet annually and are virtually pest free.

 - Eastern White Pine – This is Ontario’s official tree and is the tallest species in North America, reaching heights greater than 30 metres.
 They grow quickly (up to four feet/year) and add great colour and texture to any property.
-Best to plant small (6-8 feet) but not too small.
-Rarely needs pruning.
+Pruning is ill-advised.

-- Silver maples – The distinguishing feature of these trees is that they are very fast growing and hardy.
-I have planted them along my own roadway.
+- Silver Maples – The distinguishing feature of these trees is that they are very fast growing and hardy.
 They tolerate really tough conditions where other trees might fail.
 They have a very graceful habit with a silver-grey colour on the underside of the leaves and a distinctive grey bark.
 They do well in almost any soil and turn a rich yellow in the Fall.

-See Our Trees for other zone-hardy varieties and descriptions of different tree characteristics (including Fall colours).
+See our tree inventory for other zone-hardy varieties and descriptions of tree characteristics (including Fall colours).

-A: There is a large body of evidence, gathered by acknowledged experts, regarding the benefits of trees to the quality of life.
-Among this research conclusions are these:
+There is a large body of evidence, gathered by acknowledged experts, regarding the benefits of trees to the quality of life.
+Among this research conclusions (with the sources specified) are these:

 - Landscaping can reduce air conditioning costs by up to 50 percent, by shading the windows and walls of a home. — American Public Power Association